-Search for a Electrolysis ( Advanced Cosmetic Procedures ) clinic in your local area.
+Click for ALL Electrolysis ( Advanced Cosmetic Procedures ) clinics in the UK & Ireland.

 Advanced Cosmetic Procedures (ACP) is a new name for `Advanced Electrolysis`.
 ACP uses either Short Wave Diathermy (High Frequency A/C) or Blend (a mixture of A/C and D/C currents) to treat unwanted skin blemishes, such as warts, skin tags, moles and other benign growths, as well as thread veins and vascular conditions with no mark left on the skin.
 There are now over 21 different types of blemishes that can be safely and effectively treated using advanced electrolysis.
 Although there have been significant improvements in the equipment used, electrolysis and particularly advanced electrolysis remains highly dependent on the skill and training of the practitioner.
 Private costs can range from upwards of £50 per 15 minute treatment session.
 With ACP you generally pay for the length of time in which you are treated which varies depending on the practitioner and the condition being targeted.
 We would like to thank Elaine Stoddart, Director of Education for Sterex Electrolysis International Ltd for her help with content.